pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

    ``html_theme_options`` dict in ``conf.py``. ``switcher`` should have 3 keys:

    - ``json_url``: the persistent location of the JSON file described above.
-   - ``url_template``: a template string used to generate the correct URLs for the different documentation versions.
    - ``version_match``: a string stating the version of the documentation that is currently being browsed.